 During my Alexander Technique training program, I was also working as an English teacher.
 I began to see patterns of poor posture among my students.
 I observed how certain lifestyle practices, that are deeply embedded in Western cultures, were a gateway to poor posture.
 After completing the training program, I went on to conduct a qualitative and quantitative socio-anthropological study in graduate school, which examined the relationship of lifestyle practices and posture among children.
 The results of my research found that children who engaged in lifestyle practices that are more prevalent in Western cultures (such as high mobile phone usage, low exercise levels, and moderate to high levels of fast food intake) were more susceptible to poor posture and its negative impact on health.

 Prior to discovering the Alexander Technique, I had become accustomed to only thinking about my body when it was alerting me with pain signals.
 Once I discovered the technique, it changed my life by making me aware that I had a choice in not repeating certain habits that lead to discomfort or pain.
-This recognition made me feel powerful and in control of my body.
+This recognition made me feel empowered and in control of my body.
 The benefits of good posture are much more than sitting and standing upright.
 Everything that we think and do is manifested through our bodies and in our posture.

 I am a member of both AmSAT (American Society for the Alexander Technique) and STAT (Society of Teachers of the Alexander Technique).